dotnet/docs/docs/visual-basic/language-reference/error-messages/lambda-expressions-are-not-valid-in-the-first-expression-of-select-case.md

   - "BC36635"
 ms.assetid: 74609979-9c03-4864-bbce-f588aa2e0917
 ---
-# Lambda expressions are not valid in the first expression of a &#39;Select Case&#39; statement
+# Lambda expressions are not valid in the first expression of a 'Select Case' statement
 You cannot use a lambda expression for the test expression in a `Select Case` statement.
 Lambda expression definitions return functions, and the test expression of a `Select Case` statement must be an elementary data type.

  The following code causes this error: